gohypergiant/terraform-aws-s3-static-site/README.md

 [![Hypergiant](https://i.imgur.com/cLjriJj.jpg)](https://www.hypergiant.com/)

-This module provides the resources, IAM policies, and configuration for setting up your public, S3-hosted static site with a Cloudfront distribution
+This module provides the resources, IAM policies, and configuration for setting up your public, S3-hosted static site with a Cloudfront distribution.

 This Module includes:
  - S3 bucket